The LZ78 Source: Asymptotics of the Empirical Distribution

 \begin{remark} $T_n (X^n)$ from \prettyref{def:root-visits} is equivalently

 \end{remark}

 \begin{remark}[Extreme Values of $N(\ell)$] The tree grows no faster than one consisting of a single branch, so $N(\ell) \leq \frac{\ell(\ell+1)}{2}$.
 It also grows no slower than a full $|\Acal|$-ary tree, so $N(\ell) \geq C \ell \log \ell$, for some constant $C$ that solely depends on the alphabet.
-As a consequence of the upper bound, $T_n \to \infty$ deterministically (\ie, on all individual sequences $\xv$) as $n\to\infty$. \end{remark} The proof of this theorem follows from the subsequent two claims, which are proven in Appendices \ref{app:NA-to-N-ratio-converges-to-measure-proof} and \ref{app:N-ratio-converges-to-one-proof}.
+Due to the upper bound, $T_n \to \infty$ deterministically (\ie, on all individual sequences $\xv$) as $n\to\infty$. \end{remark} The proof of this theorem follows from the subsequent two claims, which are proven in Appendices \ref{app:NA-to-N-ratio-converges-to-measure-proof} and \ref{app:N-ratio-converges-to-one-proof}.

 \begin{claim} \NAratioclaimcontents \textit{Proof Sketch}.
 Using the tree-structured incremental parsing of the LZ78 source, we develop a recursive formula for $N^A(\ell)$.
 This allows us to prove via induction that the second moment of $N^A(\ell)$ is bounded by a constant times $\ell^2$.
 Then, the almost sure convergence of $\frac{N^A(\ell_k)}{N(\ell_k)}$ follows from Chebyshev's inequality and the Borel-Cantelli lemma. \end{claim} \begin{claim} \Nratioclaimcontents \textit{Proof Sketch}.
 First, we modify the problem statement: it suffices to show that the deviation of $(N(\ell_{k+1}) - N(\ell_k))$ about its first moment grows slower than $\ell_k\log \ell_k$.
 This requires us to show that the first moment of $N(\ell)$ also grows slower than $\ell_k \log \ell_k$, which follows from proving, via induction, that the expected length of the $\ell$\textsuperscript{th} LZ78 phrase is on the order of $\log \ell$.
 Then, via Chebyshev's inequality and the Borel-Cantelli lemma, the result of this claim reduces to proving a second-moment bound on $(N(\ell_{k+1}) - N(\ell_k))$.
 This moment bound is achieved using components of the proof for \prettyref{claim:NA-to-N-ratio-converges-to-measure} and the result on the order of the $\ell$\textsuperscript{th} phrase length. \end{claim}